 Apple’s revenue comes mostly from the iPhone

-Apple (AAPL) relies on the iPhone for most of its revenue.
-In the most recent first quarter of fiscal 2019, which ended December 29, 61.7% of overall revenue came from iPhone sales.
-However, the iPhone maker is facing headwinds in its core iPhone business, which is evident from a year-over-year decline and lower-than-expected iPhone sales numbers in Q1. iPhone sales of $51.98 billion missed analysts’ expectations of $52.67 billion in Q1 and declined 15% year-over-year, mostly due to weakness in China (MCHI) (FXI).
+Apple (AAPL) relies on iPhone sales for most of its revenue.
+In the fourth quarter of fiscal 2018, 59.1% of the company’s overall revenue came from its iPhone sales.
+However, the iPhone maker is facing headwinds in its core iPhone business, as is evident in its soft iPhone unit sales expectations.

-Huawei’s rising market share might threaten Apple’s iPhones business, which is not doing well amid soft demand.
-The US-China trade war might also raise the cost of Apple’s iPhones.
+Huawei’s rising market share could be threatening Apple’s iPhone business, which isn’t doing well amid soft demand.
+The US-China trade war could also raise the cost of Apple’s iPhones.